openseg-group/openseg.pytorch/README.md

 ## News

 - 2020/01/13
-The reproduced [HRNet+OCR](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/HRNet-OCR) has been made public.
+The source code for reproduced [HRNet+OCR](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/HRNet-OCR) has been made public.

 - 2020/01/09
 "HRNet + OCR + SegFix" achieves **Rank#1** on Cityscapes leaderboard with mIoU as **84.5%**.